liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/02-adding-permissions-to-resources.markdown

     </resource-action-mapping>

 The `<portlet-resource>` tag is used to define actions that can be taken with respect to the Calendar portlet window.
+Such actions include the following
+ones:

+- *Access* the portlet in the Control Panel
+- *Add* the portlet to a page
+- *View* the portlet
+- *Access* the portlet's Configuration window

-Such actions include adding the portlet to a page, viewing the portlet, and accessing its Configuration window.
-Changes to portlet level permissions are performed on a per-site basis.
-All these actions are defined in the `<supports>` tag for the portlet resource's permissions.
+All of the supported actions are defined in the `<supports>` tag for the portlet resource's permissions.
 The default portlet-level permissions for members of the site are defined in the `<site-member-defaults>` tag.
 In the case of the Calendar portlet, site members can view any calendar in the site.
 Similarly, default guest permissions are defined in the `<guest-defaults>` tag.
 Guests can also view any Calendar in the site.
-The `<guest-unsupported>` tag contains permissions forbidden to guests.
-Here, guests can't be given permission to access the portlet in the Control Panel, add the portlet to a page, or configure the portlet.
+The `<guest-unsupported>` tag specifies permissions forbidden to guests.
+For the Calendar portlet, guests can't be given permission to access the portlet in the Control Panel, add the portlet to a page, or configure the portlet.

 The `<model-resource>` tag is used to define actions that can be performed with respect to models, a.k.a. entities.
 There are two kinds of such actions in
 Liferay: *top-level actions* and *resource actions*.
-Top-level actions are not applied to a particular entity.
-They can be used, however, to create new entities.
+Top-level actions are not applied to a particular resource.
+For example, the action of adding a new entity is not applied to a particular resource so it's considered a top-level action.
 The first `<model-resource>` tag (the one that has the `<model-name>com.liferay.calendar</model-name>` inner tag) defines adding a Calendar resource as a top-level action.
 (Note: A Calendar resource represents something that can be used when booking Calendar events.
 E.g., a Calendar resource could be a room or a projector.
 A Calendar resource is a completely separate concept from a permissions resource.)
-The third through fifth `<model-resource>` tags define resource actions that can be applied to the `Calendar`, `CalendarBooking`, and `CalendarResource` entities.
-E.g., the `DELETE`, `UPDATE`, and `VIEW` permissions are defined with respect to the `Calendar` entity.
-The `ADD_DISCUSSION`, `DELETE_DISCUSSION`, and `UPDATE_DISCUSSION` permissions are defined with respect to the `CalendarBooking` entity.
-And the `DELETE`, `UPDATE`, and `VIEW` permissions are defined with respect to the `CalendarResource` entity.
+The second through fourth `<model-resource>` tags define resource actions that can be applied to the `Calendar`, `CalendarBooking`, and `CalendarResource` entities.
+E.g., the `DELETE`, `UPDATE`, and `VIEW` permissions are defined with respect to the resource associated with the `Calendar` entity.
+The `ADD_DISCUSSION`, `DELETE_DISCUSSION`, and `UPDATE_DISCUSSION` permissions are defined with respect to the resource associated with the `CalendarBooking` entity.
+And the `DELETE`, `UPDATE`, and `VIEW` permissions are defined with respect to the resource associated with the `CalendarResource` entity.

 Inside of each `<model-resource>` tag, notice that the model name must be defined.
 The `<model-name>` must be either the fully-qualified name of a package